 Attitude Trust Communication Scholarship

 The Attitude Trust is proud to offer a tuition fee scholarship to applicants living with disabilities.
 The scholarship is worth up to $5,000 per year (paid directly to your education provider) and will continue for the duration of your qualification (subject to you completing requirements).
 In addition, one week of work experience with Attitude Pictures Ltd for each year of study is offered.
 If you are a New Zealand resident, live with a disability and plan to study communications (either media or digital studies), you are eligible to apply.
-For more information go to Attitude Live.
+For more information visit Attitude Awards.
+Applications close 7 November 2018.

 Scholarships with variable closing dates